dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerstore.md

 The following requirements must be fulfilled in order to successfully use the iSCSI protocol with the CSI PowerStore driver:

-- All Kubernetes nodes must have the _iscsi-initiator-utils_ package installed.
-On Debian based distributions the package name is  _open-iscsi_.
-- The _iscsid_ service must be enabled and running.
+- Ensure that the necessary iSCSI initiator utilities are installed on each Kubernetes worker node.
+This typically includes the _iscsi-initiator-utils_ package for RHEL or _open-iscsi_ package for Ubuntu.
+- Enable and start the _iscsid_ service on each Kubernetes worker node.
+This service is responsible for managing the iSCSI initiator.
 You can enable the service by running the following command on all worker nodes: `systemctl enable --now iscsid`
+- Ensure that the unique initiator name is set in _/etc/iscsi/initiatorname.iscsi_.
 - To configure iSCSI in Red Hat OpenShift clusters, you can create a `MachineConfig` object using the console or `oc` to ensure that the iSCSI daemon starts on all the Red Hat CoreOS nodes.
 Here is an example of a `MachineConfig` object:

 ```yaml